jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

  ```
 plot_superimposed_graphs(eem, eem1 = False, eem2 = False, eem3 = False, eem4 = False, eem5 = False, eem6 = False)
 ```
 This function prompts the user to enter the values for every curves.
 Then, it collects the excited wavelengths of interest to label the graph.
-It plots a static graph and, if wanted, an interactive graph showing the superimposed curves.
+These values may be located in the same file or in different files.
+It finally plots a static graph and, if wanted, an interactive graph showing the superimposed curves.

 ### 💫 File's upload